svikashk/docs/guide/import-from-jira.md

 ![Select JIRA projects you'd like to import](/guide/assets/uploads/zepel-jira-projects.png "Select JIRA projects to import")

-* Enter the email address of members you'd like to import into Zepel.
+* Click on the checkboxes to select members you want to import and enter their email addresses.

 Note: If you decide not to import certain members, any related to that user will not be imported.